philxan/WalkingBass/Patterns.md

 The Basics
 ----------
+WalkingBass creates a random walking bass line, based on the chords provided and a randomly selected pattern.
+Only quarter notes (crotchets) are used, as is common in these lines.
+Skips, triplets and other ornamentations are not considered at this time.

+The chords symbols recognised are included in the main [ReadMe](https://github.com/philxan/WalkingBass/blob/main/ReadMe.md) doucmentation.

 A _pattern_ is a series of numbers that represent the scale degrees to be played, relative to the current chord.
 Given the pattern "1-2-3-5", "1" indicates the root, "2", the second degree of the scale, "3", the third, and "5" the fifth.
 If the current chord is a C, and the given pattern is "1-2-3-5", then the notes C, D, E, and G would be played, in that order.
 Note that in this case, the _major_ scale is implied, and the current key signature is NOT taken into account.

+Patterns are provided for 2 beats and 4 beats - typically a full bar, or a half a bar (where there are two chords in the same bar).
+If a chord lasts only for one beat, then the root is always played.
+If the chord lasts for longer than 4 beats, the multiple 4 beat patters are used, until the required length is reached.

 How Chords are Interpretted
 ---------------------------
 For major chords, the major scale is natirally implied.
 If the chord is a 7, 9, or 13, the 7th degree is flattened so that it is interpretted as a dominant chord.

 For minor chords, the flat third (b3) and flat seventh (b7) are implied (the dorian mode).
 So, a pattern such as "1-3-5-7" for a Dm chord would generate the notes D, F, A, C.